Review: A 'Beauty and the Beast' with a new dimension

-This image released by Disney shows Dan Stevens as The Beast, left, and Emma Watson as Belle in a live-action adaptation of the animated classic "Beauty and the Beast."
-(Disney via AP)
+This image released by Disney shows Emma Watson as Belle in a live-action adaptation of the animated classic "Beauty and the Beast."
+(Laurie Sparham/Disney via AP)

 "Beauty and the Beast," that "tale as old as time" (or, to pinpoint it, 1740, when the French fairy tale was published), could certainly use a few tweaks.
 It is, after all, a fable about finding beauty within that ends, curiously, with the once superficial prince falling for a beautiful woman he's kidnapped, whose name literally means beauty.
 If you'd like to untangle those ironies, please, be our guest.